 When To Start?

-As I was travelling to Manchester a few times throughout the summer before the move, I started my active job search pretty early.
+As I was traveling to Manchester a few times throughout the summer before the move, I started my active job search pretty early.
 First, I did that to explore the situation and do my research (as described above).
 Secondly, I wanted to start working as soon after the move as possible, so I don’t run out of all my savings.

 I am sure it is possible to land a job in another country before the move and not even meeting in person, however, that wasn’t my case.
 There are a few factors to take into account:

 - Job type – I have heard stories of people receiving job offers while they are still in their home country, so that is a real possibility.
 Especially for developers!
 I know quite a few who had landed a job after a phone or Skype interview.
 However, some roles require good communication skills, and the only way to really test it is to meet you in person.
 So I guess, any marketing jobs will need you to be there, while positions with less human interaction could do without it.

 - Timing – recruiting is a seasonal process.
 I have seen it myself and it was confirmed by the recruiters themselves – summer is a slow and lazy period for new positions, while September comes with new roles and people back from vacations and ready to get the process going.